 Chronic Disease Prevention and Management

-In 2024, AgriLife Extension Family and Community Health educators and volunteers conducted 1,613 educational events resulting in 67,359 direct contacts.
-Combined with promotional events and newsletters, 125,925 total contacts were made through programs that seek to prevent and manage deadly and costly chronic diseases impacting Texans.
-The following programs illustrate the breadth and depth of programs offered throughout the state.
+In FY 2025, AgriLife Extension Family and Community Health educators and volunteers conducted more than 2,200 educational events focused on preventing and managing deadly and costly chronic diseases, resulting in over 124,700 direct contacts.
+The following programs illustrate the breadth and depth of offerings across the state.

 Diabetes Management

-AgriLife Extension’s diabetes programming aims to address and educate Texans on diabetes.
-With 7.1 million Texans having prediabetes and 2.5 million diagnosed with diabetes, the annual cost for diabetes care in Texas reaches $25.6 billion.
-The agency’s diabetes programming emphasizes the importance of diabetes management to reduce health care costs and improve quality of life.
-Programs such as Do Well, Be Well with Diabetes, ¡Sí Yo Puedo!, and Wisdom, Power, Control aim to improve blood glucose management through comprehensive curricula aligned with the American Diabetes Association Standards of Care.
-In FY 2024, diabetes education programs reached more than 8,700 educational and other contacts, teaching participants the skills to better manage their diabetes and to effectively reduce the risk of developing diabetes.
-Lifetime economic benefits are estimated at $5.3 million.
-An evaluation study with 242 participants who completed the comprehensive program showed significant improvements in their confidence and self-care behaviors.
+AgriLife Extension’s diabetes programming educates Texans on diabetes prevention and management.
+With an estimated 7.1 million Texans living with prediabetes and 3.1 million diagnosed with diabetes, the annual cost of diabetes care in Texas totals approximately $34.3 billion.
+Extension’s diabetes programs emphasize effective disease management to reduce health care costs and improve quality of life.
+Programs such as Do Well, Be Well with Diabetes, ¡Sí Yo Puedo!, and Wisdom, Power, Control support improved blood glucose management through comprehensive, evidence-based curricula aligned with national standards of care.
+In FY 2025, an evaluation study of 295 participants who completed a diabetes education series demonstrated significant improvements in confidence and diabetes self-care behaviors.
+Participants gained the knowledge and skills needed to better manage diabetes and reduce their risk of disease-related complications.

 Cooking Well Programs